ingadi/ingadi/README.md

 </a>

 ## Rapidfire
-- 🌱 I’m currently learning TypeScript, Go and TensorFlow
+- 🌱 I’m currently learning TypeScript
 - 💬 Ask me about anything related to Web Development
 - ⚡ Fun fact: Before the computer mouse was known as a mouse, it was known as the turtle.